diogodelima/diogodelima/README.md

 # 👋 Learn a little more about me
-Hello, my name is Diogo, I'm 19 years old and I'm currently studying Computer Engineering, Networks and Telecommunications at ISEL.
+Hello, my name is Diogo, I'm 19 years old and I'm studying Computer Engineering, Networks and Telecommunications at ISEL.
-I've been interested in the programming area since I was 14 and since then I've tried to deepen my knowledge in Java.
+I've been interested in programming since I was 14 years old and since then I've been trying to deepen my knowledge in this amazing area.

 #